Full CNC intake port

 Flow Path Considerations

 Velocity and area variations invariably introduce turbulence and fuel separation which ultimately affects mixture quality and thus power.
 In varying degrees this introduces an ongoing series of flow hiccups that disrupt flow consistency and promote fuel separation.
 Minimizing area and velocity changes almost always improves flow and mixture quality and thus power.
-That's why opening up a port is frequently a mistake and it’s also why the most effective porting work almost always takes place within two inches of the valve and includes careful blending from the valve seat into the throat area of the port (see photo).
-You can often ake more power with effective pocket porting than you can by any other method.
+That's why opening up a port is frequently a mistake and it’s also why the most effective porting work almost always takes place within an inch or so of the valve and includes careful blending from the valve seat into the throat area of the port (see photo).
+You can often make more power with effective pocket porting than you can by any other method.
 Pretty ports don’t necessarily increase power, but properly textured ports that promote smooth laminar flow often improve cylinder filling and mixture quality, both of which enhance power.

 Define the Starting Point

 Measure the length of the port from the intake mating surface to the valve seat.
 Do the same for the intake manifold, measuring from the port entry in the plenum to the runner exit.
 As a rule you want the centerline or average dimension of these two lengths.
 This is somewhat difficult to achieve, but you can get very close by using a length of string to measure the length of the port floor and the port roof and then average the two lengths.
 Add these together to establish the existing fixed port length.
 You can't change this, but you can tweak the cross section and work on the most restrictive areas to increase and improve the quality of flow.
 The overriding caveat is to do no harm.
 As soon as you start grinding you begin increasing the cross section which tends to slow the airspeed and raise the effective engine speed requirement where maximum torque and horsepower are produced.
 Note: Measure the exhaust ports the same way.
 Keep in mind that fuel droplets cannot turn as easily as air and air doesn't like to turn.
 You can't turn air more that 15 degrees without interrupting the boundary layer.
 There are plenty of things that will cause fuel to drop out of suspension.
 Air want the straightest possible path to the valve and that is what it seeks.
 The important turn is the short side radius entering the bowl area.
 You can gain or lose here if you alter the localized velocity or pressure.

 Go with the Flow

 Air follows the path of least resistance and fuel droplets follow faithfully unless the path is excessively torturous and they end up slamming into a port wall or dropping out of suspension due to a drastic velocity change.
 The path of least resistance means that air chooses its favored path through the port based on factors acting upon it i.e. shape, cross section, direction changes etc. In many cases you won’t have a flow bench to help you identify the good and bad areas of a given port.
 If you do it is often tempting to enlarge an area that appears to flow particularly well; the idea being that more is better.
 This may work sometimes or it may kill the flow velocity by presenting an area change that dramatically slows the air and upsets mixture quality by depositing fuel on the port walls.
 In many cases you may find that reducing (filling) the area or leaving the existing area untouched already provides optimum flow velocity for a given port size and rpm requirement.
 It’s all dependent on the power band requirement.
-This is difficult to achieve without a flow bench and velocity probes to see where air is moving in the port.
+This is difficult to achieve without a flow bench and velocity probes to see where and how fast air is moving in the port.

 Promote Mixture Quality